pepper-craft/geo-calculation-toolkit-api-docs/detail/coordinate-containment-in-a-polygonal-area.md

 ## Coordinate containment in a polygonal area

-This is an HTTP API that determines whether a given geographic coordinate is inside a specified polygonal area.
+This is an HTTP API that determines whether a given coordinate is contained within a polygonal area.

 ---